wildlifetrusts/nextdoornature/content/stories/en/transforming-unused-green-spaces-into-community-gardens-in-bemerton.md

 The beds are accessible for wheelchair users and will be filled with organic fruits, vegetables and herbs chosen by the community.
 The hope is that this garden and the Pinewood trees space surrounding it will help the community learn self-sufficiency and the skills to grow healthy food, whether from this garden or at home.

-### Learn more, get involved or start your own community group!
+### Learn more, get involved or start your own community group

 To read the full story, head to the [Wiltshire Wildlife Trust website](https://www.wiltshirewildlife.org/blog/staff/grow-food-not-grass).